 THE WRAP UP

 Don’t sleep on Milwaukee, my dudes.
 It’s not just another stereotypical, industrial, Midwestern city.
 Milwaukee is culturally diverse, artsy, random and eclectic, with a really chill vibe about it.
+Milwaukee is full of fun things to do with kids, as well.
 It’s an unexpectedly vibrant place to check out with the family, full of stuff for you and them to enjoy.

-Note: We were hosted by Visit Milwaukee for this trip, and many of the destinations discussed were complimentary in nature to us.
+Note: We were hosted by Visit Milwaukee for this trip.
+Many of the destinations discussed were complimentary in nature to us.
 All opinions expressed are my own, as always.

 It’s a sunny, muggy Friday afternoon in August, and I’m standing on the field of Atwood Stadium, in Flint Michigan, with my family.
 It’s busy here, full of kids and adults interacting with each other.
 There’s an excitement in the air, too.
 Lots of laughter.
 Lots of smiles.
 We exchange pleasantries with a complete and total stranger.
 Soon after, the stranger rounds up her children, and four others, including my nine year old son B. The stranger then says goodbye and leaves with them all.
 As I stand there, clutching my daughter’s hand, sweat now escaping my forehead more rapidly than before, watching as my son walked across the field with the stranger, and then disappeared out of the stadium, I wonder if I just made the biggest mistake of my life.